 Dorset is largely a residential community, serving both year-round and seasonal residents.
-Its economic activity includes primary industries such as real estate sales, agriculture, forestry, and mineral extraction; secondary industries such as wood processing; and a range of tertiary services such as real estate sales, financial services, restaurant and tourist accommodation facilities, and so forth.
+Its economic activity includes primary industries such as real estate sales, agriculture, forestry, and mineral extraction; secondary industries such as wood processing; and a range of tertiary services such as financial services, restaurant and tourist accommodation facilities, and so forth.
 Dorset does not have a large retail component, nor does it have a large industrial/manufacturing component.
-Dorset is envisioned as a nice, clean, quiet place to live, within commuting distance from the larger urban service areas and employment centers of Manchester, Rutland and Bennington.
-The Vermont Department of Labor estimates that in 2007 2013, there were 1,100 1,020 persons in the Dorset labor market; of those, 1070 980 were employed and 30 40 were unemployed.
-The unemployment rate in Dorset was 2.8% 4.5% in 2007 2013, and is the same (3.8%) as the State of Vermont.
+Dorset is envisioned as a nice, clean, quiet place to live, within commuting distance from the larger urban service areas and employment centers of Manchester, Rutland and Bennington